ibm-cloud-docs/databases-for-postgresql/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="30m"}

-This tutorial is a short introduction to using a {{site.data.keyword.databases-for-postgresql_full}} instance . [pgAdmin](https://www.pgadmin.org/){: .external} is an open source administration platform for PostgreSQL that provides many tools for managing your data and databases.
+This tutorial guides you through the steps to quickly start by using {{site.data.keyword.databases-for-postgresql}} by provisioning an instance, setting up pgAdmin, setting your Admin password, and setting up logging and monitoring.

 Follow these steps to complete the tutorial: {: ui}